I’m just a love machine (R-Rated)

 In her Prague Radio interview, Věšínová provided some alternative possibilities, “Well if it was a man buried in the position of a woman there could be many reasons actually, and most of them we are not able to reconstruct today.
 But from ethnological and other archaeological data we can consider three main interpretations: either that it was a person of ‘third gender’, meaning any sexual orientation different than the norm.
 Or other possibilities are that, in a village of 40 to 50 people maximum, they could do this to someone who was different in some way – any way – maybe mentally retarded or psychologically ill, of another sexual orientation or gender identity, or who was for example left-handed, or did things differently.”

 While it’s almost certain scientists will never resolve the riddle, it’s equally likely that the ‘third gender’ interpretation is as wrong as it is right.
-Even archaeologists and anthropologists are product of their education, upbringing and biases and there’s a history within these sciences of drawing mistaken conclusions from burials.
+Like anyone else, archaeologists and anthropologists are a product of their education, upbringing and biases and there’s a history within these sciences of drawing mistaken conclusions from burials.
 Still, it’s an intriguing question to consider.

 Next up, a night of music at the Rudolfinum.